In order to bring you the best organic produce, some ingredients may differ from those depicted.

 2 Servings, 680 Calories/Serving

-Thanks to our Memphis BBQ rub, you can achieve all that sweet-smoky flavor in one fell swoop.
+Thanks to our Memphis BBQ rub, you can achieve all the sweet-smoky flavor without the BBQ pit.
 Just season the salmon, turn up the heat, and enjoy some down-home Southern cooking.

 In your bag

 - Sunbasket Memphis BBQ rub (brown sugar - sweet smoked paprika - kosher salt - onion powder - granulated garlic - black pepper - ground ginger - dried thyme)

 - 2 sustainably raised Faroe Islands skinless salmon fillets (about 5 ounces each)